apollographql/apollo-client/DESIGNS.md

 A good design document should:
 - state the problem that is being solved as clearly as possible
+- explain why the problem should be solved in this package, and not a different one (or possibly a new one)
 - show that the proposed solution fits in with the stated vision for Apollo Client
   - incrementally adoptable
   - universally compatible